 BlackBerry MDS Connection Service

-Controlling the flow of data
+Controlling the flow of content

-If the BlackBerry MDS Connection Service is unable to immediately deliver the packets to a BlackBerry device (for example, because the BlackBerry device is outside a network coverage area or is turned off), the packets are queued, and the BlackBerry MDS Connection Service attempts to resend them later.
+If the BlackBerry MDS Connection Service is unable to immediately deliver the packets to a BlackBerry device (for example, because the BlackBerry device is outside a wireless coverage area or is turned off), the packets are queued, and the BlackBerry MDS Connection Service tries to resend them later.
 If the BlackBerry MDS Connection Service is unable to deliver the packets before the flow control timeout is reached, then the packets are removed from the queue, and the push request is considered unsuccessful for the device.
 By default, the flow control timeout is 10 minutes.

 Changing the size of packets and flow control timeout

 If the administrator limits the number of queued push connections, the push requests remain in the queue longer.
-This causes the BlackBerry MDS Connection Service to run out of available push connections, and could force the BlackBerry MDS Connection Service to deny future push requests.
+This approach causes the BlackBerry MDS Connection Service to run out of available push connections, and could force the BlackBerry MDS Connection Service to deny future push requests.

 Poke and pull